About Technology Guide

 Diesel Particulate Filters

-Diesel particulate filters capture particle emissions through a combination of surface-type and deep-bed filtration mechanisms, such as diffusional deposition, inertial deposition, or flow-line interception.
+Diesel particulate filters capture particle emissions through a combination of filtration mechanisms, such as diffusional deposition, inertial deposition, or flow-line interception.
 Collected particulates are removed from the filter, continuously or periodically, through thermal regeneration.
-Diesel filters are very effective in controlling the solid part of PM emission, but maybe ineffective in controlling non-solid particulate fractions.
-Filters have been commercialized for selected retrofit applications and are on the verge of commercialization for highway light- and heavy-duty diesel engines.
+Diesel filters are highly effective in controlling solid particulate emissions—including solid particle numbers—but may be ineffective in controlling liquid fractions of PM emission.
+Filters were first commercialized as retrofit devices, followed by a wide scale adoption on new light-duty and heavy-duty diesel engines in both highway and nonroad applications.

 Diesel Filter Materials

 Diesel filter materials should be characterized by high filtration efficiencies, high maximum operating temperatures, low thermal expansion, resistance to thermal stress, and chemical resistance to metal oxides (ash) present in diesel particulates.
-A number of materials have been under development, including ceramic wall-flow monoliths, ceramic fibers, or sintered metals.
+A number of materials have been developed, including ceramic wall-flow monoliths, sintered metals, or ceramic fibers.

 Wall-Flow Monoliths

-Wall-flow monoliths became the most popular diesel filter design.
-They are derived from flow-through catalyst supports where channel ends are alternatively plugged to force the gas flow through porous walls acting as filters.
-Wall flow monoliths are made of specialized ceramic materials such as cordierite and silicon carbide.
+Wall-flow monoliths are by far the most common type of diesel filter.
+They are derived from flow-through catalyst supports where channel ends are alternatively plugged to force the gas flow through porous walls acting as a filter.
+Wall flow monoliths are made of ceramic materials such as cordierite and silicon carbide.
 A number of mechanical and thermal properties have been defined to characterize and compare different monoliths.
-Filters of different sizes have been developed and are available as standard products.
+Filters of different sizes have been developed and are available as standard products for both for light- and heavy-duty diesel engines.

 Ceramic Fibers and Cartridges